 Grilled Cheese, Tomato Soup & Wine

-If the classic tomato soup is accompanying your grilled cheese.
-A Chianti such as Ruffino Chianti, or Rosé wine will make for a fine pairing.
+If the classic tomato soup is accompanying your grilled Cheese.
+A Chianti or a Rosé wine will make for a fine pairing.
 Both wines are high enough in acid so the tomato soup won’t taste flat or metallic when paired with them.
-Chianti has just enough tannin to go great with the proteins in the cheese.
-While a Rosé will be refreshing against the fat and grease of the grilled cheese.
+Chianti has just enough tannin to go great with the proteins in the Cheese.
+While a Rosé will be refreshing against the fat and grease of the grilled Cheese.